 If you’re hoping for the kind of elite business credit card that offers high-level travel perks, for example, take a look at our list of the top business credit cards and see which options are most likely to benefit you and your business.

 The Amex Business Platinum Card is always an option, especially if you’re interested in an American Express credit card.
 You might also want to consider the Delta SkyMiles® Platinum Business American Express Card or another top business airline card, depending on which airlines serve your nearest airport.

 One more option: If your small business is more of a startup – and if your corporate business account has a minimum balance of $100,000 – take a look at the Brex 30 Card and see if it’s right for you.

 If your small business is still relatively small, you might not be ready for a credit card with a $295 annual fee.
 You might also not spend enough money each month to take advantage of the Amex Business Gold’s most valuable rewards, like the 70,000-point bonus you can earn after spending $10,000 in the first three months.

 If your business isn’t likely to spend $10,000 in the next quarter, you might want to consider a business credit card that’s designed to meet the needs of smaller businesses – such as the no-annual-fee American Express Blue Business Cash™ Card, which offers 2% cash back on up to $50,000 in purchases per year.

 The American Express Business Gold Card is a mid-level business credit card with a $295 annual fee.
-And although you can earn 4X points per dollar on several popular business spending categories, the Amex Business Gold rewards structure isn’t as straightforward as some, and the card doesn’t offer much in the way of additional perks.
+And although you can earn 4X points on several popular business spending categories, the Amex Business Gold rewards structure isn’t as straightforward as some, and the card doesn’t offer much in the way of additional perks.